lvicainne/puppet-bashrc/README.md

 ## Release Notes/Contributors/Etc.

-Thanks to contributirs : lvicainne, beckonconn
+Thanks to contributors : lvicainne, beckonconn

 * v0.0.5 Adding in the ability to customize the bash history controls in the user bashrc.
 Also fixed the "WARNING: arrow should be on the right operands line" that would come up on puppet lint.
 * v0.0.4 Rename lvicainne-bashrc to puppet-bashrc